Principles of Statistical Inference in Online Problems: General Framework

-Other kernel functions $\mathcal{K}(x) = T(x)\I_{x\le 1}$ are formed similarly, e.g., $T(x)=\{1+\cos(\pi x)\}/2$ leads to the Tukey--Hanning kernel.
-Hence, the classical kernel estimators \citep{andrews1991} are our special cases.
-For these estimators, there are two important features: \begin{itemize} \item The distances that determine the tapering and subsampling behaviors, i.e., $d_n^T(i,j)$ and $d_n^S(i,j)$, are identical, and \textit{simultaneously} controlled by the same bandwidth $\ell_n$. \item The distances $d_n^T(i,j)$ and $d_n^S(i,j)$ depend not only on $i,j$ but also on $n$ because both distances are standardized by the \textit{global} bandwidth $\ell_n$. $\;\blacksquare$ \end{itemize} \end{example}
+Other window functions $K(x) = T(x)\I_{x\le 1}$ can be formed similarly, e.g., the Tukey--Hanning window with $T(x)=\{1+\cos(\pi x)\}/2$.
+For these estimators, there are two important features: \begin{itemize} \item The smoothing parameters that determine the tapering and subsampling behaviors are identical and simultaneously controlled by $\ell_n$, i.e., $t_n(i,j)=s_n(i,j)=\ell_n$. \item The distances $d_n^T(i,j)$ and $d_n^S(i,j)$ depend not only on $i,j$ but also on $n$ because both distances are standardized by the global bandwidth $\ell_n$, which is a function of $n$. \end{itemize} \end{example}